TroyGrogan/Hangout/README.md

 ### Ask AI for Suggestions:
 The model in use here is the Gemma 3 1B Parameter 8-Bit qunatized model.
 This model is running on 1 CPU and 2 GB of RAM.
 It takes around ~1 min. to 2 min. on average for the AI to respond with its message.

-**Suggest Based On a combination of all Life Categories, 50% talk and 50% do:**
+**Suggest based on a combination of all Life Categories, 50% talk and 50% do:**
 <img width="1512" height="945" alt="1 ) AI Suggester 1" src="https://github.com/user-attachments/assets/1706553f-b2a6-4c14-93ed-cd6d7fc666ae" />

 **Things To Do Suggestions:**